mkhaled87/CSCI5854_lab/README.md

 /# cp $PFACES_SDK_ROOT/../interface/python/*.* /docker_shared/
 ```

-Now, without closing the running docker container, start a new terminal on the host and simulate the controller (make sure Python 3.6+, Arcade and Parglare are installed before running this command and refer to Python's requirements below for a small installation guide):
+Now, without closing the running docker container, start a new terminal on the host and simulate the controller:

 ``` bash
 $ cd ~/docker_shared